-• For items returned to the wrong library, where Loomis Library staff must retrieve the item from the incorrect library, the patron will be charged a \$5.00 service fee.
+• For items returned to the wrong library, where Loomis Library staff has to retrieve the item from the incorrect library, the patron will be charged a \$5.00 service fee.
 This fee is per patron, not per item.

 Copier/Printer